← Back to Blog

 September 17, 2020

-In this fourth part of the series, we'll configure continuous integration (CI) and continuous deployment (CD) with GitHub Actions to test and deploy the backend to Heroku.
+In this fourth and final part of the series, you'll configure continuous integration (CI) with GitHub Actions to run the tests, and deploy the backend to Prisma Compute.

 Introduction